mikebelanger/karax_tables/documents/event_listeners.md

 ## Event Listeners

 karax_tables allows event listeners for rows, column headers or an entire table.
-This is done by defining procs that are named one of the event listeners (listed below), and whose' first parameter is either the object that represents a row (for a row listener) or a Column (for a column header), or a sequence of the row object (for the entire table).
+This is done by defining procs that are named one of the event listeners (listed below), and whose' first parameter is either the object that represents a row (for a row listener) or a ColumnHeader (for a column header), or a sequence of the row object (for the entire table).
 The second parameter is always an `Event` object.Details listed below

 ### Row Event Listeners